With herbicide resistance on the rise, California tree nut growers must stay vigilant and nimble to keep weeds at bay.

-Understand the Unique Threats to Orchards
+Understand the Unique Weed Threats to Orchards

 Rotate Herbicides with Different Modes of Action

 Weed resistance can occur when using the same type of herbicide repeatedly, a problem many California growers have seen with glyphosate treatments.
-Utilizing products with different modes of action during the growing season and from year to year can help reduce the development of resistance.
+Utilizing products with different modes of action during the growing season and from year to year can help reduce the development of resistance. // MORE ABOUT TANK MIXING

-Consider Pre-emergent Sprays for Prevention
+Consider Pre-Emergent Sprays for Prevention

 Pay Attention to Label Rates

-Experts advise that growers should always adhere to the label rates listed on the products.
+Experts advise that growers should always adhere to the label rates listed on products.
 These rates may vary by soil type, rainfall and other factors.

-Learn more about weed management and how a long-lasting, pre-emergent solution like Alion can help keep orchards clean all season long.
+Learn more about weed management and how a long-lasting, pre-emergent solution like Alion herbicide can help keep orchards clean all season long.